pyronear/pyro-storage/client/docs/source/index.rst

 Pyro-client: alerts for forest wildfires
 ****************************************

-The :mod:`pyroclient` package lets you interact with the Pyronear API in a simplified pythonic way.
+The :mod:`pyroannotationclient` package lets you interact with the Pyronear API in a simplified pythonic way.

 .. toctree::